Madagascar men's national under-16 basketball team

-The Madagascar men's national under-16 basketball team is a national basketball team of Madagascar, governed by the Fédération Malagasy de Basket-Ball.
+The Madagascar men's national under-16 basketball team is a national basketball team of Madagascar, administered by the Fédération Malagasy de Basket-Ball.
+It represents the country in men's international under-16 basketball competitions.

-It represents the country in international under-16 (under age 16) basketball competitions.
+FIBA U16 AfroBasket participations

 History

 At the 2013 FIBA Africa Under-16 Championship on home soil, they finished fourth, behind champions Angola, Egypt and Tunisia.

 At the 2017 FIBA Under-16 African Championship in Mauritius, Madagascar was coached by Angelot Razafiarivony.
 The Malagasy recorded four wins in eight games, with one significant victory over Algeria, who would go on to finish third behind runners-up Egypt and eventual champions Mali.
 Overall, Madagascar finished fifth, after beating Rwanda in the Classification Game.

 Players of the 2013 team that later capped for the senior national team include Elly Randriamampionona, Kiady Mahery Rabarijoelina and others.
 From the 2017 squad, Sitraka Raharimanantoanina later followed.